NeonilaH/Javascript/SoloLearn.md

        arr[x].innerHTML = "new text";
      }
 }
-//calling the function with setTimeout to make sure the HTML is loaded setTimeout(setText, 1000);
+// calling the function with setTimeout to make sure the HTML is loaded setTimeout(setText, 1000);
+``

-// The code above changes the text color and width of the div element. window.onload = function() {
+// The code changes the text color and width of the div element. window.onload = function() {
     var x = document.getElementById("demo");
     x.style.color = '#6600FF';